microsoft/onnxruntime/docs/ONNX_Runtime_for_Mobile_Platforms.md

 Example:

-Running `python <ORT repository root>/tools/python/convert_onnx_model_to_ort.py /models` where the '/models' directory contains ModelA.onnx and ModelB.onnx
+Running `'python <ORT repository root>/tools/python/convert_onnx_model_to_ort.py /models'` where the '/models' directory contains ModelA.onnx and ModelB.onnx
-  - Will create `/models/ModelA.ort` and `/models/ModelB.ort`
+  - Will create /models/ModelA.ort and /models/ModelB.ort
-  - Will create `/models/required_operators.config`
+  - Will create /models/required_operators.config/

-### 2. Reduce build to the operator kernels required

-See the documentation on the [Reduced Operator Kernel build](Reduced_Operator_Kernel_build.md) for more information.

-The configuration file produced by Step 1 will be used.

-This step can be run prior to building, or as part of the minimal build.

-#### Pre-build

-Run the reduction script to exclude unused kernels with the configuration file produced in step 1.

-`python <ONNX Runtime repository root>/tools/ci_build/exclude_unused_ops.py --config_path <config file produced by step 1>`

-#### When building

-When building as per the below instructions, add `--include_ops_by_config <config file produced by step 1>` to the build command.

-### 3. Create the minimal build
+### 2. Create the minimal build

 You will need to build ONNX Runtime from source to reduce the included operator kernels and other aspects of the binary.